Thyroid and Adrenal Dysfunction

 - Uneven energy and temperature fluctuations.

 - Food and environmental allergies.
 Sleepiness after meals.

 - Weakened immune function: sinusitis, bladder, skin, and respiratory infections

 - Digestive problems: indigestion, bloating and gas, malabsorption, leaky gut

 - Pale skin, thin brittle nails.
 Pallor and fine wrinkles around the mouth.
 Sunken eyes.

 - Low blood pressure.
-Dizziness when standing.
-Hypoglycemia
+Dizziness when standing, low blood sugar between meals

 - Intolerance of heat and cold.
 Excessive or reduced sweating.